-Ever wonder why some seniors retire into loneliness while others run from retirement into liveliness
+Ever wonder why some seniors retire lonely while others run in retirement with liveliness?

 Philosopher Paul Tillich put it this way.